richardturnnidge/i2c_lessons/README.md

 Demonstrates reading button inputs and LED outputs.

 <B>HT16K33 LED matrix module</B>

 This is a 8x8 LED matrix.

+Code allows the creation of a buffer to send data to the display.

+Two demo routines, one to send graphical characters to the display, and one to plot/clear random pixels.

 Default bus address: $70-$77